 Candidates must have been fully prepared for the course but unable to finish the work.
 Awarding bodies will not normally agree a reduced amount of work in advance.

-† AQA and OCR centres must not submit Form 10 - JCQ/SC.
-Applications must be submitted on-line using e-AQA or OCR Interchange as appropriate.
+[†] AQA, CCEA and OCR centres must not submit Form 10 - JCQ/SC.
+Applications must be submitted online using AQA Centre Services, CCEA SpC Online or OCR Interchange as appropriate.

 Lost or damaged work (non-examination assessment components)